-Plug the Panamera hybrid into a standard, domestic three-pin socket and it’ll charge in eight hours, while a dedicated car charger will do the same in around four hours.
-You can pay extra to increase the maximum charging speed from 3.6 to 7.2kW, which means a charger of 7kW or more will deliver a full charge in some 2.5 hours.
+Plug the Panamera hybrid into a standard, domestic three-pin socket and it’ll charge in just over six hours, while a dedicated car charger will do the same in around four hours.
+You can pay extra to increase the maximum charging speed from 3.6 to 7.2kW, which means a home wallbox will deliver a full charge in two hours.

 The biggest practicality criticism is that there’s no space to store your charging cable, so you’re left with a chunky bag taking up much of the boot floor.
 It’s also disappointing that driver aids – including a reversing camera, lane-keeping assistance and adaptive cruise control – are all pricey optional extras.
 Otherwise, the Sport Turismo boasts a slightly larger boot than the hatchback – 418 litres versus 403.

 Still, the Panamera is a stunning car to sit in, live with and drive, and it appears to master every genre from eco-commuter to supercar, via luxury GT and family estate.
 With that many personas wrapped up in such a great-looking body, you could almost argue that the hybrid Panamera Sport Turismo models are good value.
 Almost.